jreisinger/docs/data/notes/Φιλοσοφία/reasons-for-god.md

 * [Euthypro dilemma](https://en.wikipedia.org/wiki/Euthyphro_dilemma) <=> Objective universal morality.
 * Argument from the evil - an omnipotent and benevolent God should have eliminated all suffering.
 We observe plenty of man made and natural suffering in the world. <=> Free will can not be achieved without allowing the possibility of doing wrong things.
 God can bring good through suffering - we can't always (most of the time) see how.

-# Faith

-[In the sense](https://youtu.be/m_4PSgFjtvI) that it's something that comes at the far edge of reason.
-Like when you know a person for a long time and then he tells you something you can't verify.
-You have to decide whether you believe him or not.

-> Why should they be impartial, what is being impartial, when the whole world is at war about whether one thing is a devouring superstition or a divine hope?
-I do not pretend to be impartial in the sense that the final act of faith fixes a man's mind because it satisfies his mind.
-But I do profess to be a great deal more impartial than they are; in the sense that I can tell the story fairly, with some sort of imaginative justice to all sides; and they cannot.
-(The Everlasting Man)

 # Reasonable theists

 * [C.S.
 Lewis](https://en.wikipedia.org/wiki/C._S._Lewis) (1898 - 1963) - English literature (Oxford)